einthomas/CVSP2019-Project-01a-Shot-Type-Classification-dl-based/README.md

 ### Production usage
 `demo.py` in `Demo` shows how to use the installed package to predict the shot types of images and videos.
+`python demo.py` predicts the shot types of the example images and videos in `Demo`.